Megan Anderson (netball): Australia

 Between 2000 and 2006, Anderson made 20 senior appearances for Australia.
 Between 1994 and 1996 she had represented Australia at under-21 level.
 She made her senior debut on 23 November 2000 in an away match against South Africa.
 She was the first player to debut for Australia in the 21st century.
 Anderson was a member of the Australia team that won the silver medal at the 2006 Commonwealth Games.

 World 7

-In August 2009, Anderson played for a World 7 team, coached by Julie Fitzgerald, that defeated New Zealand 2–1 in an international test series.
-As winners of the series, the World 7 team were awarded the Taini Jamison Trophy.
+In August 2009, Anderson played for a World 7 team, coached by Julie Fitzgerald, that defeated New Zealand 2–1 in the 2009 Taini Jamison Trophy Series.